discord-net/Discord.Net/docs/guides/concepts/connections.md

-To start a connection, invoke the `StartAsync` method on a client that supports a WebSocket connection; to end a connection, invoke the `StopAsync` method.
-This will gracefully close any open WebSocket or UdpSocket connections.
+To start a connection, invoke the `StartAsync` method on a client that supports a WebSocket connection; to end a connection, invoke the `StopAsync` method, which gracefully closes any open WebSocket or UdpSocket connections.

-Since the Start/Stop methods only signal to an underlying connection manager that a connection needs to be started, **they return before a connection is actually made.**
+Since the Start/Stop methods only signal to an underlying connection manager that a connection needs to be started, **they return before a connection is made.**

-As a result, you will need to hook into one of the connection-state based events to have an accurate representation of when a client is ready for use.
+As a result, you need to hook into one of the connection-state based events to have an accurate representation of when a client is ready for use.